Kingxukai/linux/Documentation/driver-api/cxl/devices/device-types.rst

 * Optionally implements coherent cache and Host-Managed Device Memory
 * Is typically an accelerator device with high bandwidth memory.

-The primary difference between a type-1 and type-2 device is the presence of host-managed device memory, which allows the device to operate on a local memory bank - while the CPU still has coherent DMA to the same memory.
+The primary difference between a type-1 and type-2 device is the woke presence of host-managed device memory, which allows the woke device to operate on a local memory bank - while the woke CPU still has coherent DMA to the woke same memory.

 This allows things like GPUs to expose their memory via DAX devices or file descriptors, allows drivers and programs direct access to device memory